Tlaltenco metro station

-The facilities are accessible for people with disabilities as there are elevators, tactile pavings and braille signage plates.
+The facilities are accessible to people with disabilities as there are elevators, tactile pavings and braille signage plates.
 In 2019, the station had an average daily ridership of 3,492 passengers, making it the 192nd busiest station in the network and the least busy of the line.
 Since it was opened, Tlaltenco metro station has had multiple incidents, including a 20-month closure in 2014 due to structural faults found in the elevated section of the line, a closure caused by the 19 September 2017 earthquake, and the subsequent collapse of the track near Olivos station in 2021.

 Location

 Tlaltenco is a metro station along Canal del Acalote Avenue, in the Tláhuac borough, in southeastern Mexico City.
 The station serves San Francisco Tlaltenco, a town in the borough.
 Within the system, the station lies between Zapotitlán and Tláhuac metro stations.